Aveek-Saha/TwitterFakeNet/README.md

 ## Dataset
 To build a classification model that would find patterns in ego networks to detect verified users that share predominantly fake news, a dataset containing edges between users and a database of tweets and retweets that have been manually classifed as real or fake is required.
-Such a dataset does not exist already, but using two tools, it can be generated.
+Such a dataset does not exist already, but it can be generated.

-### Twecoll
+### 1. Twecoll
 [Twecoll](https://github.com/jdevoo/twecoll) is a command line tool used to retrieve data from Twitter.
 Using twecoll, we can generate a list of all users that a user follows, and then generate a follower graph from this data.

-### FakeNewsNet
+### 2. FakeNewsNet
 [FakeNewsNet](https://github.com/KaiDMML/FakeNewsNet) is a fake news data repository, which contains two comprehensive datasets that includes news content, social context, and dynamic information.
 The news is obtained from fact-checking websites to obtain news withground truth labels for fake news and true news.

-The Two sources are-
+There are two sources-
-#### 1. PolitiFact
+- #### PolitiFact
 In PolitiFact, journalists and domain experts review the political news and provide fact-checking evaluation results to claim news articles as fake or real.
-#### 2. GossipCop
+- #### GossipCop
 GossipCop is a website for fact-checking entertainment stories aggregated from various media outlets.
 GossipCop provides rating scores on the scale of 0 to 10 to classify a news story as the degree from fake to real.